WireGuard/wgctrl-go/README.md

 - userspace devices (e.g. wireguard-go), via the userspace configuration protocol

-In the future, if non-Linux operating systems choose to implement WireGuard natively, this package should also be extended to support that operating system's native interface.
+In the future, if non-Linux operating systems choose to implement WireGuard natively, this package should also be extended to support the native interface of those operating systems.

 If you are aware of any efforts on this front, please [file an issue](https://github.com/mdlayher/wireguardctrl/issues/new).